With the increasing demand on food charities right now, we invite you to do the same.

 “This project is helping the FVRD region reduce the amount of food waste being disposed of and finding higher uses that benefit the environment, our economy and communities”

-HERE’S WHAT THE FVRD NETWORK HAS ACCOMPLISHED SO FAR!
+HERE’S WHAT THE FVRD NETWORK HAS ACCOMPLISHED TO OCTOBER 2020!

 58% of all food produced in Canada is never consumed